a-karma/Bogor_Workshop/DAY_2/Session1.md

 The first line starts with @ and contains a series of characters which uniquely identify the read.
 When dealing with Illumina data, the identifier includes 7 fields encoding information about the sequencing process plus 4 fields about the read itself (see tab2.1).
-Fileds are separated by a : and the two groups are separated by a space.
+Fields are separated by a : and the two groups are separated by a space.

 Table 2.1: Fastq format – Fields in the Sequence ID line
 | Field | example|